 - Scrapings of scaly annular or hairless plaques for mycology

-- Skin biopsy of primary lesion and/or secondary rash (histology is spongiotic dermatitis)
+- Skin biopsy of the primary lesion and secondary rash

 - Blood count in an unwell patient

 - Referral for patch tests, if there is suspicion of contact allergy

 - Patch testing should not be undertaken during the acute phase of disseminated secondary eczema but can be planned in several months when it has settled.

 What is the treatment for disseminated secondary eczema?